Kaeppel’s Sector Seasonality Strategy

 How do the monthly parts contribute to the whole for the Sector Seasonality strategy?

 The next chart shows the average return by calendar month for the Sector Seasonality strategy and for VFINX over the entire sample period.
 The Sector Strategy beats VFINX on average in 10 of 12 months, with outperformance most pronounced for September.
-Four very strong years (1998, 1999, 2005 and 2007) drive the exceptional performance of the gold sector fund in September.
+Five very strong years (1998, 1999, 2005, 2007 and 2012) drive the exceptional performance of the gold sector fund in September.

 Is the average outperformance of the Sector Seasonality strategy consistent over the sample period?